CostaBru/knapsack/README.md

 New functionality might be included.

-Version numbers adhere to semantic versioning. https://semver.org/
+Version numbers adhere to semantic versioning: https://semver.org/

 The only accepted reason to modify the API of this package is to handle issues that can't be resolved in any other reasonable way.